backupbrew/switchbrew/Applet Manager services.md

 ### GetApplicationIdByContentActionName

-Takes a type-0x5 input buffer containing a string, returns an output u64.
+Takes a type-0x5 input buffer containing a string, returns an output u64 titleID.

+Gets the application titleID for the specified ContentActionName string.

 ### SetCpuBoostMode